🇫🇷

 Lean on French supermarkets

 Carrefour Bio, Monoprix, and Biocoop carry extensive plant-based ranges.
-Monoprix's own-label végétal line and Carrefour's bio aisles are consistently reliable.
-Biocoop — a health food co-operative with branches in most cities — is the strongest for specialist vegan products including dairy alternatives and ready meals.
+Monoprix's own-label vegetal line and Carrefour's bio aisles are consistently reliable.
+Biocoop, a health food co-operative with branches in most cities, has the best range of vegan products including dairy alternatives and ready meals.
 Self-catering is often the fastest route to a comfortable meal outside Paris.
+Selection varies by branch: stock up at larger city stores before travelling to smaller or more rural branches.

 01

-"Végétalien(ne)" is the correct term for vegan in France.
-"Végétarien(ne)" means vegetarian and does not exclude dairy or eggs — using it will result in butter and cheese appearing in your dish.
+"Vegetalien(ne)" is the correct term for vegan in France.
+"Vegetarien(ne)" means vegetarian and does not exclude dairy or eggs: using it will result in butter and cheese in your dish.
 In Paris and major cities, "vegan" is now widely understood in dedicated restaurants.
-Outside the capital, "végétalien" with the full exclusion phrase is essential.
+Outside the capital, "vegetalien" with the full exclusion phrase is essential.
+Hand the written exclusion list to the server where possible: a written list reduces misunderstanding at traditional venues.

 02